-1 Mariposa, Mendocino, Modoc, Mono, Nevada, Placer, Plumas

-- 2 San Benito, San Joaquin, San Luis Obispo, Sierra, Siskiyou, - 3 Sonoma, Stanislaus, Sutter, Tehama, Trinity, Tulare, Tuolumne, 4 and Yuba. - (l) For many years, ADHC was a state plan optional benefit of the Medi-Cal program, offering an integrated medical and social services model of care that helped individuals continue to live outside of nursing homes or other institutions. - (m) California's adult day services have experienced significant instability in recent years due to California's fiscal crisis and subsequent budget reductions.
-The Budget Act of 2011 and the related trailer bill, Chapter 3 of the Statutes of 2011, eliminated ADHC as a Medi-Cal optional State Plan benefit. - (n) A class action lawsuit, Esther Darling, et al. v.
+- 2 associated with Programs of All-Inclusive Care for the Elderly. - 3 Medi-Cal recipients receiving services at ADHC centers totaled 4 28,777 persons. - 5 (k) In 2015, 32 California counties do not have an adult day 6 health center, including Alpine, Amador, Calaveras, Colusa, Del - 7 Norte, El Dorado, Glenn, Inyo, Kings, Lake, Lassen, Madera, - 8 Mariposa, Mendocino, Modoc, Mono, Nevada, Placer, Plumas - 9 San Benito, San Joaquin, San Luis Obispo, Sierra, Siskiyou, - 10 Sonoma, Stanislaus, Sutter, Tehama, Trinity, Tulare, Tuolumne, and Yuba. - (l) For many years, ADHC was a state plan optional benefit of the Medi-Cal program, offering an integrated medical and social services model of care that helped individuals continue to live outside of nursing homes or other institutions. - (m) California's adult day services have experienced significant instability in recent years due to California's fiscal crisis and subsequent budget reductions.
+The Budget Act of 2011 and the related trailer bill, Chapter 3 of the Statutes of 2011, eliminated ADHC as a Medi-Cal optional state plan benefit. - (n) A class action lawsuit, Esther Darling, et al. v.
 Toby Douglas, et al., challenged the elimination of ADHC as a violation of the Supreme Court decision in Olmstead v.
 L.C.
 The state settled the lawsuit, agreeing to replace ADHC services with a new program called Community-Based Adult Services (CBAS), effective April 1, 2012, to provide necessary medical and social services to individuals with intensive health care needs.
 CBAS is a managed care benefit, administered through California's Medi-Cal Managed Care Organizations.
-For CBAS-eligible individuals who do not qualify for managed care enrollment and who have an approved medical exemption or who reside in a county where managed care is currently not available, CBAS services are provided as a Medi-Cal fee-for-service benefit. - (o) The State Department of Health Care Services amended the "California Bridge to Reform" Section 1115 Waiver to include the new CBAS program, which was approved by the Centers for Medicare and Medicaid Services on March 30, 2012, and renewed on November 28, 2014.
-CBAS is operational under the Section 1115 Bridge to Reform Waiver through October 31, 2015. - (p) Adult day services and CBAS programs remain a source of necessary skilled nursing, therapeutic services, personal care, supervision, health monitoring, and caregiver support.
-The state's demographic forecast projects the continued growth of the aging population at least through the year 2050, thereby increasing the need and demand for integrated, community-based services. - (q) Continuation of a well-defined and well-regulated system of CBAS programs is essential in order to meet the rapidly changing needs of California's diverse and aging population and the state's goals for the Coordinated Care Initiative.
+For CBAS-eligible individuals who do not qualify for managed care enrollment and who have an approved medical exemption or who reside in a county where managed care is currently not available, CBAS services are provided as a Medi-Cal fee-for-service benefit. - 34 (o) The State Department of Health Care Services amended the 35 "California Bridge to Reform" Section 1115 Waiver to include 36 the new CBAS program, which was approved by the Centers for 37 Medicare and Medicaid Services on March 30, 2012, and renewed 38 on November 28, 2014.
+CBAS is operational under the Section 39 1115 Bridge to Reform Waiver through October 31, 2015.

-5 AB 1261
+\5\ AB 1261